You First, Mumma.

 -

-If not attending under Medicare, payment plans and concession rates available - please contact me to enquire.
+Payment plans and a concession rate is available - please contact me to enquire.

 -